DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 Note that you will need a throttle or controller to connect to the CS (via serial, WiFi, or Ethernet), but you already have a throttle - your phone.
 There are several excellent apps, like |Engine Driver| that are free and can have you up and running in minutes.
 And there are plenty of DIY physical throttles as well as commercial ones like the TCS throttles.

-You will need to read through the :doc:`/ex-commandstation/index` documentation, and it will be helpful also to read through the :doc:`/throttles/index` section to become familiar with what throttle options are available (including our very own free and open source |EX-WT| that connects your computer to the CS with a USB cable).
+Be sure to begin your walkthrough at the :doc:`/begin/levels` page which will then guide you through the :doc:`/ex-commandstation/index` documentation and the :doc:`/throttles/index` section to become familiar with what throttle options are available (including our very own free and open source |EX-WT| that connects your computer to the CS with a USB cable).

 This provides a very cost effective introduction to DCC train control using inexpensive hardware and our (free) open source |EX-CS| software.